ramiz4/ngx-multi-level-push-menu/libs/ngx-multi-level-push-menu/README.md

 ],
 ```

-#### 2. Import the `MultiLevelPushMenuModule` to `app.module.ts`:
+#### 2. Import the `NgxMultiLevelPushMenuModule` to `app.module.ts`:
 Finally, you can use @ramiz4/ngx-multi-level-push-menu in your Angular project.
-You have to import `NgMultiLevelPushMenuModule.forRoot()` in the root NgModule `app.module.ts` of your application.
+You have to import `NgxMultiLevelPushMenuModule.forRoot()` in the root NgModule `app.module.ts` of your application.

 ```ts
 import { BrowserModule } from '@angular/platform-browser';